EENI Global Business School

 4. Bulgaria-Bosnia and Herzegovina Agreement

-5. Bosnia and Herzegovina-EU Trade Relations;
+5. Bosnia and Herzegovina-EU Trade Relations

 1. Stabilization and Accession Agreement with the EU